StarteedGroup/crowdfunding/README.md

 ## Setting up a Request Adapter
----
 Because of dependency collision, we have opted to use a request adapter rather than requiring a request library.
-This means that your application will need to pass in a request adapter to the constructor of the Starteed Crowdfunding Library (we choose HTTPlug) Please visit their repo for a list of supported clients and adapters.
+This means that your application will need to pass in a request adapter to the constructor of the Starteed SELF Library (we chose HttpPlug).
+Please visit their repo for a list of supported clients and adapters.
 If you don't currently use a request library, you will need to require one and create a client from it and pass it along.
 The example below uses the GuzzleHttp Client Library.

 A Client can be setup like so: